 If your child is injured on a school bus, there are specific issues that need to be addressed when bringing a claim against a governmental entity such as a county or city, however, our office has handled many bus cases and can easily identify and explain any such issues that may arise in your particular case.
 If you, as the parent, carry Uninsured Motorist coverage, then we may be able to recover damages from your own insurance company as well, even though your child was not in your automobile at the time.
 You should also know that state law would prevent your insurance company from dropping your coverage or raising your rates, if you did need to make such a claim under your UM policy.

 What is the statute of limitations for a bus accident case in the state of Tennessee?

 The statute of limitations in Tennessee for a bus accident case is one year from the date of the incident.
-However, you should not delay calling a bus accident lawyer.
+However, you should not delay calling an attorney.
 No matter the statute of limitations, the sooner you call an attorney, the faster we can start investigating your case and work on preserving the necessary evidence.
 The more time that passes, the more difficult a case can become.
 Witnesses disappear, memories fade, accident scenes change, 911 tapes and cruiser videos are destroyed, and it becomes more difficult with the passage of time to put together the pieces of evidence necessary to prove your case.
-We urge you to call a bus accident lawyer at Law Office of Burroughs & Capps at (877) 300-3773 as soon as possible.
+We urge you to call a bus accident attorney at Law Office of Burroughs & Capps at 865-280-1329 as soon as possible.
 By calling us today, we can get to work immediately to help you get the monetary compensation you need to help you rebuild your life.